DissBee/GameVault-Check-Notify/README.md

 # NEWish - Bash script that does this too but assumes you know what you are doing.
 Assumes games are on remote host.
+# NEW - another version (local only) that tries to do all of this locally if you have your games directory mounted to the local system somehow
 Variables:

 * SSH_Host="user@address" (set this to be the user@IP/name of the host that holds your games)